francomendoza/lsdm/README.md

 TODOs:

 [x] Add a search page for all available templates
-[x] Add navigation between templates
+[] Add navigation between templates including removing breadcrumbs when navigating away from page
 [] Add ability to customize template by adding more properties and related nodes [] Add some sort of dropbox paper functionality where you can change order of properties and related nodes, add notes in between